Life after treatment for CLL

-For most people, the leukaemia experience doesn’t end on the last day of treatment.
-Life after treatment can present its own challenges.
-You may have mixed feelings when treatment ends, and worry that every ache and pain means the leukaemia is coming back.
+For most people, treatment for chronic lymphocytic leukaemia (CLL) can continue on and off for years.
+Life between treatments can present its own challenges.
+You may worry that every ache and pain means the leukaemia is coming back.

 Some people say that they feel pressure to return to “normal life”.
 It is important to allow yourself time to adjust to the physical and emotional changes, and establish a new daily routine at your own pace.
 Your family and friends may also need time to adjust.

 Cancer Council 13 11 20 can help you connect with other people who have had leukaemia, and provide you with information about the emotional and practical aspects of living well after treatment.

 For more on this, see Living well after cancer

 After your treatment, you will have regular appointments to monitor your health, manage any long-term side effects and check that the leukaemia hasn’t come back or progressed.
 During these check-ups, you will usually have a physical examination and blood tests, and you may have a chest x-ray and scans.

 When a follow-up appointment or test is approaching, many people find that they think more about the leukaemia and may feel anxious.
 Talk to your treatment team or call Cancer Council 13 11 20 if you are finding it hard to manage this anxiety.
 Between check-ups, let your doctor know immediately of any symptoms or health problems.

 If you have continued feelings of sadness, have trouble getting up in the morning or have lost motivation to do things that previously gave you pleasure, you may be experiencing depression.
 This is quite common among people who have had cancer.

 Talk to your GP, as counselling or medication – even for a short time – may help.
 Some people can get a Medicare rebate for sessions with a psychologist.
 Ask your doctor if you are eligible.
 Cancer Council may also run a counselling program in your area.